Docker Containers on CloudLab#

 The

-shows the layers making up this image, which include the layer that is the base ubuntu image54c9d
+docker history fe101shows the layers making up this image, which include the layer that is the base ubuntu image54c9d.

 32. Exercise#